-- 1.4.1.
-NSP obligations - (a) Each TNSP and DNSP must maintain one or more DCFs, called NSP Intervening Facilities, to receive Operational Data from RME, HSMs and PMUs connected to its network (subject to section 1.4.2), and transmit Control Commands to RCE or, where applicable, to another NSP Intervening Facility. - (b) For the purpose of the transmission and receipt of Operational Data between its Intervening Facilities and an AEMO co-ordinating centre, a DNSP must either: - (i) establish a direct connection to both AEMO co-ordinating centres; - (ii) establish a connection to the Intervening Facility maintained by its regional TNSP; or - (iii) with the consent of the TNSP and AEMO, establish a direct connection to one AEMO co-ordinating centres and a second connection to the Intervening Facility maintained by its regional TNSP, so that the TNSP's Intervening Facility then retransmits the relevant Operational Data to and from AEMO co-ordinating centres.
+1.4.1.
+NSP obligations

+- (a) Each TNSP and DNSP must maintain one or more DCFs, called NSP Intervening Facilities, to receive Operational Data from RME, HSMs and PMUs connected to its network (subject to section 14.2), and transmit Control Commands to RCE or, where applicable, to another NSP Intervening Facility4. - (b) For the purpose of the transmission and receipt of Operational Data between its Intervening.
+Facilities and an AEMO control centre, a DNSP must either: - (i) establish a direct connection to both AEMO control centres5; - (ii) establish a connection to the Intervening Facility maintained by its regional TNSP; or - (iii) with the consent of the TNSP and AEMO, establish a direct connection to one AEMO control centre and a second connection to the Intervening Facility maintained by its reaional TNSP.